 The project will help in the development and expansion of industrial field in the Philippines.
 This will help minimize importation of similar product and promote local production.
 The project will therefore enhance the economic growth within the locality and nationally through generation of employment and government revenues i.e. individual taxes, real estate taxes and corporate taxes.

-The project location is an idle grass and coconut land located within the municipality of Roxas and has been classified as Industrial Zone by the Municipality of Roxas.
+The project location is an idle grass and was used to be a coconut land located within the Municipality of Roxas and has been classified as Industrial Zone by the Municipality of Roxas.

 1.3 Project Alternatives